tallamjr/tallamjr.github.io/src/index.md

 proposal on ["Efficient Learned Image Reconstruction and Compression Algorithms for Real-time Medical Image Analysis"](./assets/ssf-proposal.pdf) is a good reflection of some of the areas of research I find most interesting.

-Through my role at the ATI, I get to continue my applied research by investigating novel **Neural Compression** :compression: techniques combined with leveraging cutting-edge **ML Compiler** research to better enable low-latency energy efficient inference of machine learning models in resource constrained **Embedded Systems** :octicons-cpu-24: -- a.k.a _#tinyML_

 I am also a Research Software Engineering Fellow at the [Software Sustainability Institute](https://www.software.ac.uk/), where I help academics leverage tools